jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment_no_wsl.rst

 review
 ********************************************************************************************

-I gave the computer some commands to make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>`.
+I gave the computer some commands to make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>`.
 I made some folders_ and files_, successfully wrote a :ref:`failing test<test_failure>`, made it pass, then made the tests run automatically

 ----